equinix-labs/terraform-metal-vyos-router/README.md

 What we want to do here is install VyOS to the local disk on the system and set a password.

-There is no automated way to do this yet (I have been informed there is, it uses cloud-init, I'll look into this), so you need too SSH into the box and run the command `install image` and follow the prompts.
+There is no automated way to do this yet (I have been informed there is, it uses cloud-init, I'll look into this), so you need to SSH into the box and run the command `install image` and follow the prompts.
 Find the **SSH** command in the terraform outputs.

 I've attached the output of me doing this with all of the input's in **Bold**.
 A lot of the options can use the defaults.
 <pre>